 But there’s a solution that gets around both these roadblocks: Couch Potato investing.

-For those new to the idea, the Couch Potato method is a simple approach to building a well-diversified, low-maintenance and low-cost portfolio of stocks and bonds.
-As a Couch Potato investor, you don’t need to spend hours researching various assets in an attempt to pinpoint potential market “winners,” which can be like finding a needle in a haystack.
-Instead, you own the entire haystack, by investing broadly in the total market overall.
-It’s called index investing.
+For those new to the idea, the Couch Potato method is a simple approach to building a well-diversified, low-maintenance and low-cost portfolio of stocks and bonds using passive mutual funds or exchange-traded funds (ETFs).
+As a couch potato investor, you don’t need to spend hours researching various assets in an attempt to pinpoint potential market “winners,” which can be like finding a needle in a haystack.
+Instead, you own the entire haystack, by investing broadly in the total market overall, while keeping costs down.
+It’s called index investing, and it’s a passive investment strategy that differs from the typical active investment strategy of most financial advisors.

 To use a sports analogy, rather than trying to guess which pro hockey team might win the Stanley Cup in a given year, you own small pieces of the entire league and profit from the entire operation—which includes both winners and losers.

 What’s more, by using this easy, low-cost investment approach that aims to match overall market performance—not beat it—you’ll likely do better than if you paid an advisor to invest your money in mutual funds.
 How so?
-Simply put, Canadians pay some of the highest fees in the world to invest in actively managed mutual funds; more than 2% comes off the top of a fund’s earnings before you see a red cent.
-The lazy Couch Potato investor can build a portfolio for less than one-tenth of that cost—as low as 0.10%—which means more investment earnings flow into your account rather than your advisor’s.
+Simply put, Canadians pay some of the highest fees in the world to invest in actively managed mutual funds; about 2% comes off the top of a typical equity fund’s earnings before you see a red cent.
+The lazy couch potato investor can build a portfolio for less than 1/10 of that cost—more like 0.2% or less—which means more investment earnings flow into your account rather than your advisor’s.

-Watch: MoneySense – BMO ETFs – Sandra Martin – Investing with Specialty ETFs for Income
+Watch: BMO ETFs-Investing with Specialty ETFs for Income